D0CX4ND3R/guide_for_faster_rcnn/README.md

 opencv >= 3.4.0

 # Usage
+## Training
 python train.py

+## Use Tensorboard
+tensorboard --logdir=./logs

 # Others
-The backbone uses ResNeXt-50, now only support batch_size=1.
+The backbone is ResNeXt-50, now only support batch_size=1.

 # Need to fix
-Nan will appeares during training the RPN.
+* ~~Nan will appeares during training the RPN.~~
+* Maybe has problems in RPN generating rois and labels.
+* For the toy dataset, maybe the resnext-50 is too large to train.
+* When training, rcnn_bbox_loss reduces to zero quickly, accuracy increses to 1.0 quickly.

 # Next
+* Add references.
+* Add commits.
+* Add different backbones.
 * Add test codes.
-* Fix Nan in training the RPN.
+* ~~Fix Nan in training the RPN.~~
 * Training with other datasets as COCO or VOC.